Skip to main content

 The State of Web Scraping 2025

-With 2024 having come to an end, the ScrapeOps Team will look back at the big events & trends in the world of web scraping, and give our predictions on what 2025 will look like for web scraping.
+Now that 2025 is well underway, the ScrapeOps Team decided to look at the big events & trends in the world of web scraping, and give our predictions on what 2025 will look like for web scraping.

 Including the good, the bad, and the ugly: